Josh Korda on what his irritating meditation partner taught him about being with aversion and overcoming anger.

 A little over a decade ago I spent my first retreat with a wonderful British Theravada monk—Ajahn Sucitto—and found myself arriving to the meditation center with an aspiration that the time would provide relief from the frustration and distress I was experiencing during my working hours.
 This was quite understandable as, at the time, I was freelancing at an advertising agency as an art director, an endeavor that could drive even the sturdiest souls to despair.
 I was hoping for a few days of freedom from the “What the hell have I done with my life?” rounds of internal condemnation.

-Within the first few hours of the morning sit, walk, sit routine, I had found myself seated next to what seemed, over the course of the first day, to be the single most irritating human being on the North American continent, perhaps even Canada and Central America as well.
+Within the first few hours of the morning sit, walk, sit routine, I had found myself seated next to what seemed, over the course of the first day, to be the single most irritating human being on the North American continent.
 Here was someone capable of breathing in loud, snorting inhalations and wheezing exhalations.
 Huffing was involved as well.
 As if this was not enough to crack my fragile spirit at the time, the fellow also seemed incapable of remaining in a single posture for more than five minutes, before shifting—audibly—into a new position, in movements that required far more time and effort than really necessary.
 His very existence was an affront on the senses; I even found his clothes to be off putting.
 It seemed, in short, as if he was consciously trying to ruin my retreat!

 Instead of fantasizing about a life spent with a complete stranger, I spent a lengthy period of those sits imagining the various ways I would tell off another practitioner during the lunch break—even though that would require breaking noble silence—complete with a self-righteous speech about the point of silence in the spiritual life.
 (It somehow didn’t occur to my mind that far more noise was resulting from this inner chatter than the actual shuffling nearby.)